zhirnovvlad/localization-string-analyzer/README.md

 - Preserves the original file by saving cleaned output to a separate file
 - Supports output to file and custom input files

+## Why Use This Tool

+In iOS/macOS localization files, duplicate keys can cause issues:

+- When the same key appears multiple times with the same value, it unnecessarily increases the file size
+- When the same key appears with different values, it creates a localization conflict, as the system might use any of the values unpredictably
+- Finding and resolving these issues improves the reliability of your application's localization

+### Real-World Performance

+In our testing with a sample Localizable.strings file:

+- Original file contained 1611 unique keys but 1788 total entries (177 duplicates)
+- File size was reduced from 139KB to 133KB (4.3% reduction)
+- All functionality was preserved while eliminating potential ambiguity

 ## Usage

 This tool requires Go to be installed on your system.
 To use it, follow these steps: